 The Young Lovers (December 29, 1949)

-Released on December 29, 1949: A young dancer with great promise discovers that she has polio and may never walk again.
+Released on December 29, 1949: (running time 1 hour and 21 minutes) A young dancer with great promise discovers that she has polio and may never walk again.

 Directed by Ida Lupino

 Written by Ida Lupino and Collier Young

 The Actors: Sally Forrest (Carol Williams), Keefe Brasselle (Guy Richards), Hugh O'Brian (Len Randall), Eve Miller (Phyllis Townsend), Lawrence Dobkin (Doctor Middleton), Rita Lupino (Josie), Herbert Butterfield (Walter Williams), Kevin O'Morrison (Red Dawson), Stanley Waxman (Doctor Taylor), Jerry Hausner (Mr. Brownlee), John Franco (Carlos)

 Free Download of the old movie The Young Lovers

 The-Young-Lovers-1949.mp4 (716mb - 720x526)